CuteFoxPaw/CoffeBooks/README.md

-# CoffeBooks
+# CoffeBooks - Node.js Booklist

-This is a git for thee fabolous CoffeeBooks book list\
+## Info
+This is my webbserverdevelopment course endproject
+## Node.js & Express
-This is a webbserver development thingify\
+This is a booklist made with Node.js and express.\
-This will become a working webbserver, and it will be applied for learning experience
+This is also similar to the [PHP-Booklist](https://github.com/VulpesPaw/PHP-BookList Link to PHP-BookList, Booklist made with nativ PHP") as well as the [Firebase Booklist](https://github.com/VulpesPaw/FireBookList "Link to FireBookList, Booklist made with Firebase and Firestore")\

+##